This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin.

 The FEX (Flughafen Express) train is a dedicated regional train that takes just 33 minutes to reach Hauptbahnhof.

-They makes just 3 stops.
+They make just 3 stops.
 All three are transit hubs for transfers to other trains.

 - Ostkreuz (17min)